 Malware is used to describe malicious software, including spyware, ransomware and viruses.
 It usually breaches networks through a vulnerability, like clicking on suspicious email links or installing a risky application.
 Once inside a network, malware can obtain sensitive information, further produce more harmful software throughout the system and can even block access to vital business network components (ransomware).

-Phishing is the practice of sending malicious communications (usually emails) designed to appear from reputable, well-known sources.
-These emails use the same names, logos, wording, etc., as a CEO or company to dull suspicions and get victims to click on harmful links.
-Once a phishing link is clicked, cyber criminals have access to sensitive data like credit card, social security or login information.
+Phishing is the practice of sending malicious communications, usually emails, designed to appear from reputable, well-known sources.
+These emails use the same names, logos and wording as a CEO or company to dull suspicions and get victims to click on harmful links.
+Once a phishing link is clicked, cyber criminals have access to sensitive data like credit cards, social security or login information.

 Man-in-the-Middle (MitM) attacks occur when criminals interrupt the traffic between a two-party transaction.
 For example, criminals can insert themselves between a public Wi-Fi and an individual’s device.
 Without a protected Wi-Fi connection, cyber criminals can sometimes view all of a victim’s information without ever being caught.

 Zero-day attacks are becoming more and more common.
 Essentially, these attacks occur between a network vulnerability announcement and a patch solution.
 In the name of transparency and security, most companies will announce that they found a problem with their network safety, but some criminals will take this opportunity to unleash attacks before the company can come up with a security patch.

 A multi-layer cybersecurity approach is the best way to thwart any serious cyber attack.
 A combination of firewalls, software and a variety of tools will help combat malware that can affect everything from mobile phones to Wi-Fi.
 Here are some of the ways cybersecurity experts fight the onslaught of digital attacks.